sigasi/sigasi_insights/content/releasenotes/sigasi-2.4.md

 ### Bugfixes

--   ticket 1967 : **Build problems** when file is changed outside of Sigasi (*ParallelResourceLoader: Resource load job didn’t return a result*) which resulted in all kinds of strange errors
+-   ticket 1967 : **Build problems** when file is changed outside of Sigasi (*ParallelResourceLoader: Resource load job didn't return a result*) which resulted in all kinds of strange errors
 -   ticket 1984 : Sigasi command line does not handle **relative paths** correctly
 -   ticket 1983 : **QuickFix for unused signals** does not remove associated comments and remove empty line